Bécane: Music video

+Development

 The music video was shot in Douala, Cameroon.

 The music video for Bécane was directed by Mateo De Silva and was released in January 2024.
-Although Yamê was born in France, he decided to record the video in Cameroon due to the country being his parents' hometown.
-He stated: "I felt I had to go back and shoot my first successful video in my family’s hometown.
+Although Yamê was born in France, he decided to record the video in Cameroon due to the country being his parents' hometown, along with his desire to include motorbikes in the video.
+He stated, "I felt I had to go back and shoot my first successful video in my family’s hometown.
 Even if I didn’t have much time, it was really cool."
+He added that he met a "really good" production team that could shoot in Cameroon, stating in an interview that shooting in Africa is not "always easy."
+Yamê described everything as "different" in Africa.
+After finishing the video, Yamê thanked the city of Douala, the leader of the motorbike union, and others in an Instagram post.

+Synopsis

-He added that he met a "really good" production team which could shoot in Cameroon.
-The beginning of the music video shows Yamê paying tribute to benskinneurs, or motorcycle taxi drivers.
-Then, a group of bikers chase him around his home in Douala.
+The beginning of the music video shows Yamê paying tribute to benskinneurs, or motorbike taxi drivers.
+At a repair shop, Yamê fixes the lower part of a motorbike during the first verse while arguing with another person.
+Yamê storms off when the pre-chorus starts.
+He walks to his motorbike, sits on it, and puts on his coat.
+Then, a group of bikers chase him around his home in Douala in the first chorus.
+In the bridge, Yamê arrives at a shipping container yard.
+He walks inside the yard and joins a group of people in a hideout.
+In the final chorus, Yamê interacts with the group and rides with them.
+The final scenes show him walking along the container yard and interacting with the group.

-Critical reception

-According to Générations, Yamê "exploded the counters" with his performance in A Colors Show while establishing himself as one of the "most promising artists."